Oberwachtmeister: Switzerland

-In the Military of Switzerland the Oberwachtmeister (Obwm, Sergent-chef, Sergente capo) is a NCO-rank (NATO-Code: OR-6).
+In the Military of Switzerland the Oberwachtmeister (Obwm, Sergent-chef, Sergente capo) is a NCO-rank.
 The rank is higher than the rank Wachtmeister, and lower than Feldweibel.

 Until the so-called Army reform XXI (with effect from January 1, 2004) the rank was regular assigned to the Zugführer-Stellvertreter (en: deputy platoon leader).

 However, the promotion to Oberwachtmeister might be possible after successfully having finished an additional trainings course.
 The level of that course succeeds the squad leader level.
 The Oberwachtmeister grade is in principle a transition rank to the lieutenant promotion.

-In United Nations missions and in NATO Partnership for Peace the rank Oberwachtmeister will be designated in English with Sergeant First Class (SFC), and is equivalent to NATO-Rang code OR-6.
+In United Nations missions and in NATO Partnership for Peace the rank Oberwachtmeister will be designated in English with Sergeant First Class (SFC).